BurraAbhishek/Python-Hand-Cricket/README.md

 The source code is licensed under the terms of the [MIT License](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/LICENSE), unless specified otherwise.

-The sample games are licensed under the Creative Commons CC0 license.
+The sample games and documentation are licensed under the Creative Commons CC0 license.